wiremock/wiremock-state-extension/README.md

 ## Register extension

+### Java

 This extension makes use of Wiremock's `ExtensionFactory`, so only one extension has to be registered: `StateExtension`.
-In order to use them, templating has to be enabled as well:
+In order to use them, templating has to be enabled as well.
+A store for all state data has to be provided.
+This extension provides a `CaffeineStore` which can be used - or you can provide your own store:

 ```java
 public class MySandbox {